-The Digital Europe Programme (DEP) provides funding for projects in five areas, including artificial intelligence, cybersecurity, advanced digital skills, and ensuring the use of digital technologies across different sectors, also in transport.
+The Digital Europe Programme (DEP) provides funding for projects in five areas, including artificial intelligence, cybersecurity, and advanced digital skills, and ensures the use of digital technologies across different sectors, like transport among others.
 The programme is designed to bridge the gap between digital technology research and market deployment.

 The programme focuses on building essential capacities and advanced skills in key digital technologies, as well as on accelerating their deployment and making the best use of them in areas of public interest and the private sector.